whdinata/mestara-034cd/mentorship.md

         media_position: right
         media_width: fifty
       - title: Webinar
-        subtitle: 'Every week mentees will attend webinar by women who work in the field as speaker.'
+        subtitle: 'Every week mentees will attend webinars by women who work in the field as speaker.'
         content: >-
            The webinars cover different topics to navigate life after university and successfully transition into their career.
         image: images/about-2.jpg